wp-plugins/wp-backitup/readme.txt

 Initial version of the plugin released.

 == Upgrade Notice ==

+= 1.5.3 =
+Optional upgrade: No functionality changes.

+= 1.5.2 =
+Optional upgrade: No functionality changes.

+= 1.5.1 =
+Optional upgrade: Redundant code was removed from plugin.

 = 1.5.0 =
 Critical upgrade: Fixes to backup and import processes to work on a wider range of hosts.